Skip to main content

 It is for those efforts that ACT, parent company of the global Circle K brand, is Convenience Store News' 2024 Technology Leader of the Year.
 This annual award goes to a technology leader (individual or company) who not only contributes to the success of their organization, but also to the advancement and growth of the convenience store industry as a whole.

-The Technology Leadership Roundtable & Dinner is sponsored by Altria Group Distribution Co., Blue Yonder, Hughes Network Systems and Vixxo.
+Couche-Tard was presented with the award at the 2024 CSNews Technology Leadership Roundtable & Awards Dinner, held Oct.
+7 in Las Vegas against the backdrop of the 2024 NACS Show.
+The event was sponsored by Altria Group Distribution Co., Blue Yonder, Hughes Network Systems and Vixxo.

 Pouring the Foundation